-Parent’s guide: Navigating Instagram with teens
+Instagram and teens: How to keep your kids safe

 “There is not necessarily a magical age,” said Christine Elgersma, a social media expert at the nonprofit Common Sense Media.
 But, she added, “13 is probably not the best age for kids to get on social media.”

 It’s still complicated.
 There’s no reliable way to verify a person’s age when they sign up for apps and online services.
 And the apps popular with teens today were created for adults first.
-Companies have added some safeguards over the years, Elgersma noted, but these piecemeal changes, not fundamental rethinks of the services.
+Companies have added some safeguards over the years, Elgersma noted, but these are piecemeal changes, not fundamental rethinks of the services.

 “Developers need to start building apps with kids in mind,” she said.
 And no, she doesn’t mean Instagram Kids, the project Facebook paused last week amid a widespread backlash.
 “We can’t trust a company that didn’t start with kids’ best interests in mind,” she said.